top of page

 He moved to the State of Wu and eventually got a job as a general and a military advisor to King Helǔ of Wu State.

-Sun Tzu Art Of War 13 Chapters?
+Sun Tzu Art Of War 13 Principles / Chapters?

 It was written in bamboo strips and consists of 13 chapters.